olivermdelgado/olivermdelgado.github.io/README.md

 * **Technologies used:** Go, Docker, Redis, PostgresQL

 ### Reddit post tracker
-* A script that sends you a Telegram update when certain keywords are matched in a new post for a given subreddit.
+* A script that sends you a notification when certain keywords are matched in a new post for a given subreddit.
 * **Technologies used:** Go, Docker, Reddit API, Telegram API

 ### Suspicious login detection API (coding challenge)